fuzziqersoftware/sharedstructures/README.md

 ## Data structures

 Data structure objects can be used on top of an Allocator or Pool object.
-(See examples below for usage information.)
-Currently there are three data structures.
+See examples below for usage information.

+### Mapping types

 **HashTable** implements a binary-safe map of strings to strings.
 HashTables have a fixed bucket count at creation time and cannot be resized dynamically.
 This issue will be fixed in the future.